 If there aren’t any available screw terminals, then you will need to add a terminal bar in the main electrical panel.
 After marking, drilling, and tapping two holes (Usually 8/32), screw the additional ground bar directly to the metal enclosure of the main electrical panel using fine thread machine screws.

 An update In the 2014 “National Electrical Code” article 250.94 requires an “intersystem bonding termination”.
 Basically a means must be provided for other utilities such as telephone and cable TV to attach their own grounding conductor.
 This must be located near the electric meter.
 Several manufacturers have products available to easily meet this requirement by merely attaching it to your grounding electrode conductor and fastening it to an outside wall or the electric meter.
 When installing your grounding electrode conductor leave a 8″ – 12″ loop in the area of the electric meter for this terminal block to be installed later.

-To fully protect your home against lightning it is imperative that the cable TV service and the telephone service be bonded to the grounding electrode conductor.
-Use a #10 copper wire to connect the cable TV at its entrance point.
+To fully protect your home against lightning it is imperative that the cable TV service and the telephone service be bonded to the intersystem bonding termination.
+Use a #10 copper wire to connect the cable TV and Telephone service at its entrance point.
 There is usually a screw terminal on the cable splitter or termination point for grounding purposes.
 The telephone demarcation point or box should also have a grounding terminal.
 Look for a green screw or a lug.
 If you have a satellite dish antenna it should also be bonded to the intersystem bonding termination as should any roof mounted TV antenna.